Home » Leeds United » Next Manager

 Note: No active live markets, odds taken from December 2025.

-Marco Rose has emerging as the frontrunner suggests Leeds United would be leaning toward a progressive, high-energy coach if they make a change.
+Marco Rose emerging as the frontrunner earlier this season suggests Leeds United would be leaning toward a progressive, high-energy coach if they make a change.
 Rose’s teams are typically built around pressing, vertical transitions, and attacking intensity – traits that would feel like a natural continuation of the identity established under Marcelo Bielsa, and something the fanbase would likely buy into quickly.

 He may also appeal to the 49ers ownership as a modern, upward-profile appointment, rather than a safer, more conservative option like Brendan Rodgers.
 His experience at clubs competing in Europe suggests he’s comfortable working with high expectations and developing younger players – another box Leeds tend to value.